Chas Roades | Chair

 Pamela Sutton-Wallace, MPH

-Prior to joining UVA, Pam served as Senior Vice President for Hospital Operations of Duke University Hospital.
-During her 17-year tenure at Duke, she served in several leadership positions, including Chief Operating Officer for Ambulatory Services, Vice President for Perioperative Services and Chief of Staff for the Chancellor for Health Affairs.
+Prior to joining UVA, Pam served as Senior Vice President for Hospital Operations of Duke University Hospital, a 1,100 bed hospital, in Durham North Carolina.
+During her 17 year tenure at Duke, she served in several leadership positions including: Chief Operating Officer for Ambulatory Services, Vice President for Perioperative Services and Chief of Staff for the Chancellor for Health Affairs.
 In addition to her tenure with Duke University Health System, Pam has a diverse health care background with experience in the pharmaceutical and insurance industries with Pfizer and Blue Cross & Blue Shield of North Carolina, respectively.

-Pam received her undergraduate degree in Political Science and African-American Studies from Washington University in St. Louis, MO, and holds a Master of Public Health degree from Yale University, completing her thesis with distinction.
+Pam hails from Randallstown, MD and received her undergraduate degree in Political Science and African-American Studies from Washington University in St. Louis, MO.
+She later graduated from Yale University with a Master of Public Health (MPH) degree, completing her thesis with distinction.

 Nicole Palya Wood